 At 6-foot-5 and 225 pounds already, Jake Johnson has the size and speed to succeed in the NCAA.
 He looked great at preseason showcase tournaments, and that has translated to his on-field results.

 247Sports currently tabs him as the top tight end in the entire 2022 class.
-He has shown an ability to be his team’s primary offensive target, but at LSU, that pressure won’t be nearly as evident as it is for his high school team.
+He has shown an ability to be his team’s primary offensive target, but at Texas A&M, that pressure won’t be nearly as evident as it is for his high school team.

 Jake Johnson has football in his blood.
 Tight ends are few and far between in high school football, and if he can make good on his potential, the NFL Draft may be a realistic expectation for him.

-Being able to catch passes from his brother at LSU will be heartwarming.
-The Johnson connection should create a huge passing threat for the SEC West program.
+Being able to catch passes from his brother would be heartwarming if Max decides to move from Louisiana to Texas as well.
+Although the starting job presumably belongs to Haynes King at the moment, the Johnson connection could create a huge passing threat for the SEC West program.